-Not Allowed: Only accepting applications that do not propose clinical trials Need help determining whether you are doing a clinical trial? (https://grants.nih.gov/grants/guide/url_redirect.htm? id=82370) Funds Available and Anticipated Number of Awards The number of awards is contingent upon NIH appropriations and the submission of a sufficient number of meritorious applications.
-Award Budget The combined budget for direct costs for the two-year project period may not exceed \$275,000.
-No more than \$200,000 may be requested in any single year.
-Award Project Period The total project period may not exceed 2 years.
+Clinical Trials Not Allowed for due dates on or after January 25, 2018: Only accepting applications that do not propose clinical trials Need help determining whether you are doing a clinical trial? (https://grants.nih.gov/grants/guide/url_redirect.htm? id=82370) Funds Available and Anticipated Number of Awards The number of awards is contingent upon NIH appropriations and the submission of a sufficient number of meritorious applications.
+Award Budget The combined budget for direct costs for the two year project period may not exceed \$275,000.
+No more than \$200,000 in direct costs may be requested in any single year.
+Award Project Period Applicants may request a project period of up to two years.